masaccio/numbers-parser/README.md

 ## Writing Numbers files

-Whilst support for writing numbers files has been stable since version 3.4.0, you are highly recommened not to overwrite working Numbers files and instead save data to a new file.
+Whilst support for writing numbers files has been stable since version 3.4.0, you are highly recommended not to overwrite working Numbers files and instead save data to a new file.

 ### Limitations